xinhe2/journal-club/content/post/uchg-compbio-jc.md

 date = "2017-11-29"
 title = "Read-n-share"
 author = "Gao Wang"
+ghcommentid = 1
 tags = ["git"]
 topics = ["general"]
-ghcommentid = 1
+people = ["UCHGCompBio"]
 draft = false
 +++

 (your text begins)
 ```

-The `date`, `tags` and `ghcommentid` entries are the most important:
+The `date`, `tags` and `ghcommentid` attributes are the most important:

 - The HTML page generated from `content/post/filename.md` will be named as `date-filename.html`.
-- The `tags` will organize your notes by research field or researcher names depending on how you tag it.
+- The `tags` will organize your notes by keywords often indicating a specific research direction.
 - The `ghcommentid` should match the issue ID you have just opened; otherwise the "comments" section will not load properly.
 See image below -- `ghcommentid = 1` points to Issue #1 on this repo.

 <hr>